We conduct

 evaluator to observe the relationships between family

 members.
+These

-own separate evaluator.
-Courts may consider these
+separate evaluator.
+Courts may consider these evaluations

-a duplication of time and money and may subject are children
+duplication of time and money and may subject are children

 to added stress.